practicalli/clojure/docs/reference/jvm/index.md

 java -XshowSettings:system -jar practicalli-service.jar
 ```

-> #### Hint::Print resources in Container systems
+!!!
+HINT "Print resources in Container systems"
-> `-XshowSettings:system` is especially useful for environments which may vary in resources available, such as containers (Docker, Kubernettes, etc.)
+    `-XshowSettings:system` is especially useful for environments which may vary in resources available, such as containers (Docker, Kubernettes, etc.)

 ## JVM option types